 The roller screed is the best equipment for the pervious concrete pouring.
 Because excessive vibration can damage the pervious concrete, this pervious concrete roller doesn’t create any vibration.
 Its rotating screed tube just downward pressures and flattens pervious concrete.
 The permeable spaces in concrete will not be cemented.
 This feature makes it the best pervious concrete leveling equipment.

-According to the Occupational Safety and Health Administration, a large number of construction workers are injured every year.
-Compared with other types of screed machines, using a roller screed not only makes it easier for operators to use the machine, but also reduces their labor intensity and avoids back strain.
-When using the screed roller, the operator does not need to bend down, but only needs to pull the lever of the machine upright.
-This simple operation can effectively reduce labor intensity and avoid back strain for operators.
+According to the Occupational Safety and Health Administration, many construction workers are injured annually.
+Compared with other types of screed machines, roller screed can reduce labor intensity and avoid back strain.
+When using this machine, the operator does not need to bend down, only to pull the lever upright.
+This simple operation can reduce labor intensity and avoid back strain for operators.

 Easy Work On Slope

 Roller screed is the best equipment for concrete slope pours.
 It rolls across the concrete slope surface, a walking ladder on both sides of the leveling range.
 Workers operate it on both sides of the device.
 And it does not vibrate, and the concrete does not slide down the slope due to vibration.
 These features make it ideal for a variety of concrete slopes.

 The machine can be equipped with a connectable roller tube system, which allows different lengths to meet your concrete leveling widths.
 The roller tube can be disassembled when not used, and the modular design is also convenient for transport.